marco-brandizi/knetminer-wiki/KnetMaps.js:-Knowledge-Network-Viewer.md

-The new Network View for KnetMiner, called **KnetMaps**, uses cytoscapeJS and jQuery instead of the old Ondex Web Java applet for visualizing the network graphs.
+The new Network View for KnetMiner, called **KnetMaps**, uses cytoscapeJS and jQuery for visualizing the network graphs.
 It is now up and running on all KnetMiner instances using the following simple steps:

-1. Search the species-specific _knowledge network_ using any query terms (Use ? for example queries)
+1. Search the species-specific instance/ _knowledge network_ using any query terms (e.g, using any of the example queries provided)
-2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene since this opens the old network viewer)
+2. Scroll down to the results (in the _Gene View_ tab) and select one or more genes or click a gene.
-3. Click on the “_New Network Viewer_” button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (Note: _allow pop-ups in your browser_).
+3. Click on the “_View Network_” button underneath of the table which will open **KnetMaps** in the Network View tab.
+KnetMaps can then be maximized to full screen.

 _Note: If the “New Network Viewer” button is not visible, users should **empty the cache** in their web browser and reload (F5) the KnetMiner webpage._